Skip to main content

 How Atlanta Differs

-• Straightforward purchasing without board approvals (mostly)
+• Straightforward purchasing of single-family homes and luxury homes without board approvals

-• Total value assessment—land, home, neighborhood, schools
+• Total value assessment—land, home, neighborhood, school districts

 • Private amenities—pools, yards, outdoor living—are standard